Cards Integration

 Verify the transaction details using the Verification APIs.
 For API reference, refer to Verify Payment API under API Reference.

-The transaction ID that you posted in Step 1 with PayU must be used here.
+Note: The transaction ID that you posted in Step 1 with PayU must be used here.

 Recommended Integrations for Cards